EltionBehrami/miKitchen/README.md

 ![drawer page]

 - Click on the oven to open up a cookbook where users can finally generate a recipe based on the input paramters.
+On generation, the user is presented with a random recipe

 ![recipe page]